Lucas-Bech/Dog-API-Interface/README.md

 # Dog-API-Interface
-Webpage interface to the API: https://dog.ceo/dog-api/
+Web interface to the API: https://dog.ceo/dog-api/

 Using:
 - HTML